Where to Eat in Oaxaca City

 Las Chilomeras

 This café in Barrio de Jalatlaco is owned and operated by Chef Edisson Restrepo.
-He was born in Bogotá, Columbia and ended up in Oaxaca as part of his cooking journey, where he met his wife who is a native of Oaxaca City.
+He was born in Bogotá, Colombia and ended up in Oaxaca as part of his cooking journey, where he met his wife who is a native of Oaxaca City.
 This spot is a must-visit for a traditional breakfast.

 La Teca